Israel country brief

 Since 2017, Australia and Israel have expanded cooperation on national security, defence and cyber security.
 Defence officials began annual strategic talks in 2018 and in early 2019, Australia appointed a resident Defence Attaché to the Embassy in Tel Aviv.
 Leveraging Australia and Israel's respective areas of expertise, cooperation on national security continues to develop, including on aviation security with Home Affairs as the lead Australian agency.
 In January 2019, following a series of reciprocal visits and dialogue, the two countries signed a Memorandum of Understanding (MOU) on cyber security cooperation.

 Expanded economic engagement has been underpinned by the conclusion of several bilateral agreements including a Double Taxation Agreement in March 2019, an Air Services Agreement in February 2017, and a Working Holiday Agreement in June 2016, and the signing of a Memorandum of Understanding (MOU) on defence industry cooperation in October 2017.
-The opening in 2019 of an Australian Trade and Defence Office in West Jerusalem will facilitate trade, investment and defence industry partnerships.
+The Australian Trade and Defence Office in West Jerusalem, which opened in 2019, is facilitating trade, investment and defence industry partnerships.

-Australia and Israel have a healthy, but modest, commercial relationship.
-In 2018, Israel was Australia's 41st largest merchandise trading partner and 50th largest export market.
-In 2018, two-way goods and services trade amounted to nearly $1.3 billion, of which Australian exports were worth $393 million and imports from Israel $998 million.
-In 2018, Australian investment in Israel totalled $976 million and Israeli investment in Australia was $310 million, mostly centred in the innovation sector.
+Australia’s bilateral economic relationship with Israel continues to grow.
+In 2019-20, Israel was Australia's 45th largest two-way trading partner and 50th largest export market.
+In 2019-20, two-way goods and services trade amounted to approximately $1.3 billion, of which Australian exports were worth $345 million and imports from Israel $1.02 billion.
+In 2019, Australian investment in Israel totalled $1.2 billion and Israeli investment in Australia was $342 million, mostly centred in the innovation sector.
 Major merchandise exports to Israel are live animals followed by plastic products, pearls and gems, beef, and aluminium.
-As at July 2019, 20 Israeli companies were listed on the Australian Stock Exchange (ASX), making Israel the third largest source of foreign company listings.
+As at February 2021, 20 Israeli companies were listed on the Australian Stock Exchange (ASX), making Israel the third largest source of foreign company listings.

 People to people links